How much do pharmacists earn around the globe?

 2. United States

-If you are a pharmacist from the US, we strongly advise you to stay in the US.
-Americans benefit from the highest pharmacist salary in the world.
-According to the BSL, the average salary for a pharmacist in the US is $10,714 monthly.
-To make things easier to compare, the average salary for all jobs in the US is not even $4200 per year.
+If you are a pharmacist from the US reading this blog, let this be your confirmation to stay where you are.
+North Americans currently have the highest pharmacist salaries in the world.
+According to the BSL, the average salary for a pharmacist in the US is $10,714 monthly, while the average monthly wage in the USA is approximately $5,677.

-As mentioned in our introduction, your salary will mainly depend on three factors; your salary would be the highest if you live in the coastal areas and work for a corporate system with several years of experience in the fields.
+In such a diverse country, salary depends on regional differences; for example, it is highest if you live in the coastal areas and work for a corporate system with several years of field experience.

 3. United Kingdom

-Contrary to India, the gender ratio is very different in the UK, with females being the majority of the workforce (around 70%).
-The highest average salaries come from Manchester (2.4% more) and London (1.9% more) while the lowest salaries can be found in Liverpool (8.3% less).
+Contrary to India, the gender ratio is very different in the UK, with females making up the majority of the workforce (around 70%).
+The highest average salaries come from Manchester (2.4% more) and London (1.9% more), while the lowest salaries can be found in Liverpool (8.3% less).

 4. Switzerland

-A pharmacist working in Switzerland makes CHF 6,500 on average, which equals $6,365 per month.
-While Swiss pharmacists don’t earn as much as American ones, they benefit from the best life quality standards
+A pharmacist working in Switzerland makes CHF 6,500 on average, which equals $7,280 per month.
+The average monthly wage for pharmacists in Switzerland reflecting the country’s high living standards and robust healthcare industry.
+While Swiss pharmacists don’t earn as much as American ones, they certainly benefit from the best life quality standards.

-Pharmacist in their early career earns 30% less than the average salary, while pharmacist in their late career earns 39% more than the average salary.
+In Switzerland, career experience matters and new pharmacists earn 30% less than the average salary, while pharmacists in their late careers earn 39% more than the average salary.

 5. China

-Chinese pharmacists earn CNY29.515 monthly ($4,089/month).
-Clinical Pharmacists in China are likely to benefit from a salary increase of around 12% per year, slightly higher than the national average salary increase of 9% for all professions.
-We should also specify that there is a high demand for pharmacists in china.
-More than 2400 new clinical pharmacists are needed every year to satisfy the Ministry of Public Health requirements.
+Chinese pharmacists earn a competitive monthly salary of CNY29,515 ($4,129).
+However, the real draw for clinical Pharmacists in China is the potential for a substantial salary increase of around 12% per year, notably higher than the national average of 9% for all professions.
+This financial incentive, coupled with the high demand for pharmacists in China, where more than 2400 new clinical pharmacists are needed annually to meet the Ministry of Public Health requirements, makes this a lucrative and promising career path.

-Curious on how China dominates the pharma industry?
+Curious about how China dominates the pharma industry?
 Then, check out our blog!

 6. Netherlands

-Furthermore, like in most countries, capitals pay more.
-The salary of a pharmacist in Amsterdam is 17% higher than the average pharmacist in the Netherlands.
+Furthermore, like in most countries, big cities pay more in the Netherlands.
+The salary of a pharmacist in Amsterdam is 17% higher than the average pharmacist salary in other towns.

-The gender gap also exists in the Netherlands, meaning that a male pharmacist earns approximately 4% more than a female pharmacist for performing the same job.
+The gender gap is also very present in the Netherlands, meaning a male pharmacist earns approximately 4% more than a female pharmacist for performing the same job.

 7. Egypt

-A Master’s degree is definitely worth its value in Egypt, with pharmacists with a master’s degree earning up to 93% more than pharmacists with a bachelor’s degree.
-A Clinical Pharmacist working in Cairo will typically earn around EGP12,183, which equals to around $623 per month, and this can range from the lowest salary of about 6,578 EGP ($337) to the highest salary of 18,242 EGP ($933).
+A master’s degree is definitely worth its value in Egypt, with pharmacists earning up to 93% more than pharmacists with a bachelor’s degree.
+A Clinical Pharmacist working in Cairo will typically earn around EGP30,000, which equals to around $623 per month, and this can range from the lowest salary of about 16,250 EGP ($337) to the highest salary of 45,242 EGP ($933).

-Furthermore, a male clinical pharmacist earns approximately 18% more than a female clinical pharmacist for performing the same job, which is much higher when compared to the pay gap in the Netherlands (around 4%).
+Similarly to many countries, a male clinical pharmacist earns approximately 18% more than a female clinical pharmacist for performing the same job, which is much higher than the pay gap in the Netherlands (around 4%).

 8. France

-A person working as a Pharmacist in France typically earns around 5,267 EUR ($5,068) per month.
-And of course, the salaries in the capital Paris are higher than in most other cities.
+A Pharmacist in France typically earns around 5,267 EUR ($5,868) per month.
+Of course, salaries in the capital, Paris, are higher than in most other cities.
 Similar to Germany, Only pharmacists can own a pharmacy in France, and ownership is restricted to one pharmacy, which is why there are no chains.

 9. Germany

-Furthermore, like in France, pharmacists in Germany have an outstanding work-life balance, with most pharmacies being closed during the weekends or even on some weekdays.
+Like their French neighbors, pharmacists in Germany have an outstanding work-life balance.
+Most pharmacies are closed on weekends or even on weekdays.

 10. Canada

-The average pharmacist salary in Canada is C$7,612 ($5,551/month).
-Entry-level positions start at around C$7,176 (5.233 USD) per month, while most experienced workers make up to C$9,126 (6,665 USD) per year.
-The highest salaries come from the region of Alberta and Quebec, while the lowest pharmacist income belongs to the area of Manitoba.
+The average pharmacist salary in Canada is C$7,612 ($5,709/month) some of the highest in the world.
+Entry-level positions start at around C$7,176 (5.383 USD) per month, while most experienced workers make up to C$9,126 (6,845 USD) per year.
+The highest salaries come from the regions of Alberta and Quebec (again, big cities pay more), while the lowest pharmacist income is in the area of Manitoba.
 The gender breakdown for pharmacists in Canada is slightly more even than in most countries, with female pharmacists making up 60% of the workforce.

 Share this post